edwardslab-wustl/dxm/README.md

 \<chr\> \<position1\> \<position2\> \<regionName\> \<fractionalMethylation\> \<coverage\>

 chr - chromosome.
-Note that this field is not used and can be set to anything.
+Note that this field is not used and can be set to a non-standard chromosome name if useful.

 position1,position2 -  genomic coordinates.
 Please provide as integers.
+Normally these will be absolute coordinates, but they can be relative if appropriate for your problem.

-regionName - please make unique name for each region tested (e.g. gene name)
+regionName - please make unique name for each region tested (e.g. gene name, CGI ID, enhancer ID, etc.)

 fractionalMethylation - values should be between 0 (fully unmethylated) and 1 (fully methylated)